Growing parsley in pots

 Parsley needs consistently moist soil to produce prolific amounts of bright green leaves, ideally 1-2 inches per week.
 When the top inch or so is dry, water thoroughly … but don’t leave parsley sitting in soggy soil or you risk root rot.
 Be sure the container has at least one good drainage hole to keep water moving.

-If you added some aged compost or manure when you planted it, your parsley probably won’t need additional fertilizer.
+If you added some aged compost when you planted it, your parsley probably won’t need additional fertilizer.
 If it looks like it isn’t thriving or you just want to cover the bases, you can add a diluted water-soluble plant fertilizer like fish emulsion every month or so.